 Spent time on Calle La Calzada

 Calle La Calzada extends out from Parque Centrael and is the shopping, restaurant and nightlife part of the city.
 In the evening street performers set up to entertain, restaurant tables flow out onto the street and vendors sell their wares.
-It is one of the top things to do Granada.
+It is one of the top things to do Granada and should definitely not be missed.

 Fly Through the Treetops on a Zip Line (nearby)